micmejia/bible-dump/AMPC/2 Samuel/2 Sam 7.md

-He shall build a house for My [^a]Name [and My Presence], and I will establish the throne of his kingdom forever.
+He shall build a house for My Name [and My Presence], and I will establish the throne of his kingdom forever.